rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 5.32.31 Names of manufacturers containing grammatically inseparable place names or dates

-<a name="5.32.31.1">5.32.31.1</a> If the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) contains grammatically inseparable statements relating to [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) or [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/), transcribe the information as part of the name of manufacturer element.
+<a name="5.32.31.1">5.32.31.1</a>  If the name of manufacturer contains grammatically inseparable statements relating to [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) or [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/), transcribe them as part of the name of manufacturer.
 Supply the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) or [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/) in square brackets in the appropriate element.

 >Example:
 ><CITE>printed in June 1700 by John Reid printer, and are to be sold at John Vallange's, Mrs. Ogstoun's and Thomas Carruthers stationers in Edinburgh, their shops, [1700]</CITE>